 On 28th January at 229 in London we are putting on a jolly for Independent Venue Week.
 Come see good music!

-In the late 60s Black Sabbath decided to make really slow and scary music, because their guitarist couldn’t play fast, having chopped the ends of his fingers off in an industrial accident.
-In the late 70 Van Halen revolutionised the sound of rock by borrowing liberally from big band jazz and pop vocal harmony.
-In the early 90s a little trio from Seattle consigned that sound to the dustbin of history with a vibe unlike anything else that had been heard before.
+In the late 60s Black Sabbath decided to make really slow and scary music, because their guitarist couldn’t play fast.
+He chopped the ends of his fingers off in an industrial accident.
+During the late 70 Van Halen revolutionised the sound of rock by borrowing liberally from big band jazz and pop vocal harmony.
+In the early 90s a little trio from Seattle consigned that sound to the dustbin of history.
+Their vibe was unlike anything else that had been heard before.
 The Offspring made grunge seem soooo tired.
 Linkin Park made punk sound silly and kids go mental.